Next Information Sessions:

 Volunteering with Gloucester & District Samaritans

 If you are interested in volunteering with Gloucester & District Samaritans, do get in touch so that we can invite you along to one of our Information Sessions.
-These are short, informal meetings of about 2 hours and are usually held at our centre at 9 Park End Rd, Gloucester, GL1 5AT*.
+These are short, informal meetings and are usually held at our centre at 9 Park End Rd, Gloucester, GL1 5AT*.

 We will show you a short video and tell you all about what we do.
 You will then have the opportunity to meet current Samaritans and to ask any questions you may have.